-In the second quarter, LMDC continued to monitor the work of The Port Authority of New York and New Jersey and the National September 11 Memorial and Museum at the World Trade Center Foundation, Inc. for compliance with the Record of Decision for the World Trade Center Memorial and Redevelopment Plan (WTC ROD).
+In the third quarter, LMDC continued to monitor the work of The Port Authority of New York and New Jersey and the National September 11 Memorial and Museum at the World Trade Center Foundation, Inc. for compliance with the Record of Decision for the World Trade Center Memorial and Redevelopment Plan (WTC ROD).
 LMDC conducted this monitoring in coordination with the Lower Manhattan Construction Command Center, which monitored environmental compliance of certain construction activities.

-During the second quarter, LMDC&rsquos monitoring efforts included continued oversight of the Port Authority's excavation for the Vehicular Security Center (VSC) at the World Trade Center.
-In 2010, remnants of an 18th century ship (WTC Ship Remnant) were discovered during excavation of the VSC.
+In 2010, remnants of an 18th century ship were discovered during excavation of the Vehicular Security Center.
 The discovery of the ship remnant triggered certain provisions of the World Trade Center Memorial and Redevelopment Plan Programmatic Agreement and actions by LMDC.
 LMDC staff has engaged consultants to manage the study and storage of the WTC Ship Remnant, which is currently in climate controlled conditions at Texas A&M University&rsquos Center for Maritime Archaeology.